How to Replace the Battery in a Fitbit Ionic Smartwatch

 Start by cleaning off any old adhesive residue that is around the edge of the frame where the display will sit.
 We usually use a rag with some rubbing alcohol on it to remove the adhesive.

-Let the alcohol dry off of the unit then put a thin line of B7000 Glue around the entire edge of the housing where the screen will sit.
+Let the alcohol dry off of the unit then put a thin line of T8000 or B7000 Glue around the entire edge of the housing where the screen will sit.
 Make sure that the line of glue is entirely connected around the edge of the housing to provide the best seal against water.

 Lastly, hold the antenna ribbon down and lay the screen down into the housing while making sure that you do not pinch any of the ribbon cables.
 If some glue seeps over the edges, you can just wipe it away.
 Allow 30-60 minutes for the glue to dry.